jwkelley/geog418-fall2025-final-project/README.md

 ## Learning Outcomes
-After completing this project, you will be able to: download and clean climate data and create spatially interpolated surfaces perform geographically weighted regression to estimate the influence of climate on natural events utilize all spatial analysis methods used in this course employ ChatGPT or Microsoft Pilot for solving coding problems
+After completing this project, you will be able to:
+- Download and clean climate data and create spatially interpolated surfaces
+- Perform geographically weighted regression to estimate the influence of climate on natural events
+- Utilize all spatial analysis methods used in this course
+- Employ ChatGPT or Microsoft Pilot for solving coding problems

 ## Instructions